March 19, 2021

 - Obesity

 If you have one of the risk factors listed here, then you should discuss your screening schedule with your doctor.
 You may need to start your screenings at a younger age and get them more often than the average recommendation.
+Our blog discusses colon and rectal cancer risk factors, what they are and who is at risk.

 Types of Colorectal Cancer Screenings